Eurovision Song Contest 2021: 12 points

+Below is a summary of all 12 points received in the final.
+In the jury vote, France and Switzerland each received the maximum score of 12 points from eight countries, with Italy and Malta each receiving four sets of 12 points.
+Bulgaria, Greece, and Moldova received the maximum score from two countries, while Albania, Cyprus, Iceland, Lithuania, Portugal, Russia, San Marino, Serbia, and Ukraine were each awarded one set of 12 points.

+In the public vote, Italy, Lithuania, Serbia, and Ukraine each received the maximum score of 12 points from five countries, with France receiving four sets of 12 points.
+Finland and Iceland received the maximum score from three countries, Cyprus, Greece, and Moldova were each awarded two sets of 12 points, and Israel, Russia, and Switzerland were each awarded one set of 12 points.

 Broadcasts

 All participating broadcasters may choose to have on-site or remote commentators providing an insight about the show and voting information to their local audience.
 While they must broadcast at least the semi-final they are voting in and the final, most broadcasters air all three shows with different programming plans.
 Similarly, some non-participating broadcasters may still want to air the contest.

 The European Broadcasting Union provided international live streams of both semi-finals and the final through their official YouTube channel with no commentary.
 The live streams were geo-blocked to viewers in Australia, Greece, Latvia, Lithuania, Ukraine, United States and the United Kingdom.
 After the live broadcasts, all three shows were made available for every country listed above except the United States.